 Only graduate degree-seeking students who have completed the core requirements or have special permission from the appropriate academic dean's office may take individualized graduate courses or do graduate-level independent projects.

-Specific details of the graduate programs and regulations governing graduate work may be found in the department entries in this catalog or on the graduate program webpage.
+Specific details of the graduate degree programs and regulations governing graduate work may be found in the department entries in this catalog or on the graduate degree program webpage.
 The following information briefly summarizes the institutional minimums for the master's, specialist, and doctoral degrees.
-In those degree programs where the department requires more than the university minimum, their requirements take precedence.
+In those graduate degree programs where the department requires more than the university minimum, the department requirements take precedence.

 Graduate Academic Policies